 Step 6: Backwash your filter

 Make sure to backwash your filter when you start your filter system up.
-If you’re using a DE filter, it’s important to add DE after you use backwash filters that you it.
-Be sure you are following your manufacturer’s instruction when backwashing.
+If you’re using a DE filter, it’s important to add DE after you use backwash filters.
+Be sure you are following your manufacturer’s instructions when backwashing.